rioug/yg-coding-test/README.md

 ## Coding test

-This is a Ruby on Rails app that simulates a rudimentary ecommerce website.
+This is a Ruby on Rails app that simulates a basic ecommerce website.

 - There are two database models: `Product` and `Retailer`.